jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 {{< s v="67-71" >}} Recall when Moses said to his people:

 {{< l a="Moses" >}}
-Enki commands you to sacrifice a cow
+Enki commands you to sacrifice a cow*
 {{< /l >}}

+{{< n n="*The cow is sacred to Hindus which were allied with Enlil" >}}

 {{< r a="Jews">}}
 Are you mocking us?
-Call on your Lord to show us which one
+Call on your Lord to show us which one.
 {{< /r >}}

 {{< l a="Moses" >}}